 what-are-mentor-sentences

-What Are Mentor Sentences and Why Are They So Important For Teaching Writing?
+What Are Mentor Sentences and Why Are They So Important For Writing Instruction?

 If you are wondering what mentor sentences are or if aren't quite sure how to get started using mentor sentences in your classroom, good news: mentor sentences are one of the most powerful tools to teach grammar and writing, and I've got all the details on how to get started with them today!